bunnie/iris-integration/system-specifications.md

 ![45-degree angle example](./images/integration-example2.png)

 Note that it is acceptable to place components and traces between the fiducials and the DUT.
-However, note that components located near the DUT may induce specular reflections that degrade the contrast of the resulting image.
-This glare can be mitigated by temporarily tenting the extra components with an IR-absorbent mask.
+However, components located near the DUT may induce specular reflections that degrade the contrast of the resulting image.
+This glare can be mitigated by temporarily tenting the extra components with an IR-absorbent mask during imaging.
 Such a mask may be painted using IR-absorbent carbon black ink, or if budget allows, be constructed from an ultra-black material such as [Acktar Black](https://acktar.com/).

 A component keep-out is required around fiducials that is equal to the height of the nearest component.
 This requirement prevents shadows being cast onto the fiducials by adjacent components.